Credentive-Sec/metaschema-codegen/README.md

 - Complex Datatypes (Markup Types, fields, flags and assemblies), including the definition of the structures and references to datatypes for primitive elements
 - Information about cross-references between metaschema elements defined in different schema documents.

-## What the developer provides for a language specific implementation
+## What you (the developer) provides for a language specific implementation

 The library provides information about the structure of defined metaschema, but a language implementation should provide the following elements: